 Field service management is often discussed in the context of mobile workforce management.
 However, understanding the difference between the two helps maximize the value of a mobile workforce.

 The key difference between mobile workforce management and field service management is this: MWM optimizes processes around human assets, while field service management optimizes process around physical assets.
+Addtionally, if you’re looking to reduce your technology overhead, delivering Mobile Workforce Management as SaaS (Software as a Service) can help.
 If your goal is to optimize the customer journey, scheduling process, or execution of your mobile teams’ daily work, then a mobile workforce management system is ideal.
 If your goal is to optimize the installation, maintenance, and repair of physical products you own or have sold, a field service management tool is the best fit for your business.

 Check out our Mastering the Field Services Evolution eBook to learn more about the changing landscape of field service.